ParaStation/psmpi/mpich2/modules/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 - a. the communication continues without using the extra feature/request, though the performance may be sub-optimal.
-For example, if the peer does not support the extra feature "RDMA read based data transfer", the endpoint can choose to use baseline features to carry on the communication, though the performance will be sub-optimal (section 4.1).
+For example, if the peer does not support the extra feature "RDMA-Read based data transfer", the endpoint can choose to use baseline features to carry on the communication, though the performance will be sub-optimal (section 4.1).